HIPAA Risk Assessment

 Performing a security risk analysis is the first step to identify vulnerabilities that could result in a breach of PHI.
 HIPAA doesn’t give instructions on how a risk analysis should be conducted, because the rule recognizes that not only are the needs and vulnerabilities of covered entities and business associates often very different from one another, the rule is aware that different sized organizations will have access to different levels of resources.
 However, you do need proof that your organization has conducted a risk assessment.

 If the fact that a Risk Assessment is required by HIPAA is not enough to motivate you to begin the process, one should bear in mind that the penalties for even a small breach of PHI can quickly become staggering, with penalties capped at $1.5 million per calendar year for the duration of the breach.
 So not only will performing a risk assessment give you an opportunity to identify potential risks and vulnerabilities, but the risk analysis will also allow you to take action to safeguard PHI, which can protect your organization from severe fines and even jail time for individuals responsible.

 Determine the Scope of Your Risk Analysis

-A Risk Assessment is a thorough and accurate audit of your businesses’ administrative, physical, and technical safeguards to identify vulnerabilities and risks to the integrity and sanctity of ePHI.
+A security Risk Assessment is a thorough and accurate audit of your businesses’ administrative, physical, and technical safeguards to identify vulnerabilities and risks to the integrity and sanctity of ePHI.

 A risk analysis of your Administrative Safeguards takes a long hard look at the process that your business has in place to maintain the integrity of PHI.
 As part of the process, ask yourself these questions: